Holding Promissory Notes, Deed Trusts & Mortgage Notes in an IRA

-Did you ever think that your IRA could lend money to an individual or entity?
+Did you ever think that your IRA could lend money?

 It is the responsibility of the IRA account owner and the borrower to determine the terms of the loan including duration, interest, payment schedule and collateral, if any.
 If purchasing existing loans from a note broker, the IRA owner selects the note and completes the paperwork provided by the note broker.
 The custodian is then provided with an Investment Direction and all documents related to the loan in order to deliver funds to the borrower.